peterkeen/homelab/README.md

 This is what the other stuff does:

-- `stacks/` contains the docker compose stack files
+- `stacks/` contains the docker compose stacks
-- `configs/` contains various config files for the stacks
 - `lib/` is where the code that interprets `hosts.yml` and drives the system lives
 - `playbooks/` contains the ansible playbooks that, among other things, deploys the stacks to the hosts